-- If you claim bonus depreciation under federal law, you must add back the difference between the bonus depreciation taken and the depreciation that would have been allowed without bonus depreciation. - A charitable contribution under IRC Section 170 for a gift of land must be added back unless the contribution meets the requirements of SC Code Section 12-6-5590. - Withdrawals from Catastrophe Savings Accounts are taxable to the extent the withdrawals exceed the qualified catastrophe expenses.
+- If you claim bonus depreciation under federal law, you must add back the difference between the bonus depreciation taken and the depreciation that would have been allowed without bonus depreciation. - A charitable contribution under IRC Section 170 for a gift of land must be added back unless the contribution meets the requirements of SC Code section 12-6-5590. - Withdrawals from Catastrophe Savings Accounts are taxable to the extent the withdrawals exceed the qualified catastrophe expenses. - If you made withdrawals from Catastrophe Savings Accounts that exceed the qualified catastrophe expenses, you must add back the difference between the amount withdrawn and the qualified catastrophe expenses.

-South Carolina subtractions:
+South Carolina Subtractions -